earthly/website/blog/_posts/2023-06-02-deploy-kubernetes-cri-o-container-runtime.md

 ---
-title: "How to Deploy a Kubernetes Cluster Using the CRI-O Container Runtime"
+title: "How To Deploy a Kubernetes Cluster Using the CRI-O Container Runtime"
 categories:
   - Tutorials
 toc: true